TheOdinProject/curriculum/react/getting_started_with_react/keys_in_react.md

 }
 ```

-<span id="index-as-key">Additionally, if you're sure the list will remain unchanged throughout the application's life,  you can use the array index as a key.
+Additionally, if you're sure the list will remain unchanged throughout the application's life,  you can use the array index as a key.
 However, this is not recommended since it can lead to confusing bugs if the list changes when items are deleted, inserted, or rearranged.
-You will learn more about this in the assignment section's linked article.</span>
+You will learn more about this in the assignment section's linked article.

 ```jsx
 const months = ['January', 'February', 'March', 'April', 'May', 'June', 'July', 'August', 'September', 'October', 'November', 'December'];